Happy Pride Month!

 I realized that my view and identification of gender was rooted in pornographic materials.
 That trans women aren’t some fetish the manosphere often depicts them to be.
 To me, they are beautiful, they are strong, they are happy in their own skin, and they are human beings.

 I am a woman, and nobody can take that away from me.
-I shouldn’t have to be afraid that my mere existence will threaten my ability to live, I shouldn’t have to feel like being the happiest version of myself is wrong and unnatural, and I shouldn’t have to think that I don’t deserve anything nice that I dream of because of who I am.
+I shouldn’t have to be afraid that my mere existence will threaten my ability to live.
+I shouldn’t have to feel like being the happiest version of myself is wrong and unnatural.
+And I shouldn’t have to think that I don’t deserve anything nice that I dream of because of who I am.
 I don’t care anymore.
-I’d rather die knowing I explored the path that was worth living, than living a life that restricts me into a husk that can’t escape.
-I promised to myself to be as gorgeous as I can be, and that if the world can’t change to become better, I will make it my history.
+I’d rather die knowing I explored the path that was worth living, than live a life that restricts me into a husk that can’t escape.
+I promised myself to be as gorgeous as I can be, and that if the world can’t change to become better, I will make it my history.

 Tiems kuriuos širdy amžiais laikysim